 An inquisitive 6-year-old who enjoys 'hero stories' or history, or a child in a multicultural classroom who wants to share their family's tradition with friends during the holiday season.

-Read the first few pages together to explain that this happened a very long time ago.
-The concept of an army 'trashing' a holy place may require a brief conversation about respecting other people's spaces.
+The book depicts the desecration of the Temple, which may prompt a conversation about respecting religious sites and the impact of such actions.
 A child might ask, 'Why were they mean to people for their religion?' or 'Why did they have to fight?' after seeing the soldiers in the illustrations.

 Younger children (5-6) will focus on the 'miracle' of the oil and the bright candles.
 Older children (7-8) will better grasp the historical context of the Maccabean Revolt and the concept of religious liberty.